LucidMach/taewonsu/README.md

     npm i
     ```

-4.  create a file `.env` and set the following environment variables
+5.  create a file `.env` and set the following environment variables

     ```
     IG_USERNAME=#{your_username}
     IG_PASSWORD=#{your_password}
     R_SUB=#{subreddit_name}
     IG_HASHTAGS=#{list of hashtags}
+    MONGO_URL=${connection string of mongodb instance} // only in mongo branch
     ```

     > **_NOTE:_** to **customize caption** you'll have to dig into the code **yourself**... cuz this project was started with the **major intention** being **creditting the original creators**

     > **_SIDE-NOTE:_** DO NOT type in the **#{}**

-5.  test it locally on your machine with:
+6.  test it locally on your machine with:

     ```
     // requires typescript so might need tsc being installed globally